2020 Census Frequently Asked Questions

 When does the 2020 Census count begin?

 |March 12-20||An invitation to respond online to the 2020 Census.
 (Some households will also receive paper questionnaires.)|

 In mid-March 2020, the Census Bureau mailed letters to every household in the United States.
 They provided a code so you can go online or call a toll-free number to complete your census.

-Throughout April 2020, to any household that has not responded, the Census Bureau will send reminder postcards, and a paper questionnaire.
+Throughout April 2020, to any household that had not yet responded, the Census Bureau sent reminder postcards, and a paper questionnaire.

 To fill it out online, go to my2020census.gov.
 You can use any internet-enabled device (cellphone, computer, tablet, etc.), and answer the questions in 12 different languages.

 You can answer the questions by phone in 12 languages.

 Households that don’t respond online or by phone will receive a paper form in the mail.
 The paper 2020 Census surveys is available in English and Spanish.